LittleTiger2022/Covid-19-Case-changes-in-MA/README.md

 # Covid-case-changes-in-MA-2020

-This interactive website is built on pyviz package (panel + bokeh)
+This interactive website is built on python visulization package (panel + bokeh)

 The online website is:
 http://covid-19-ma-town.herokuapp.com/covid-19-ma-town